Giyani

-Giyani is a town situated in the north-eastern part of Limpopo Province, South Africa.
-It is the administrative capital of the Mopani District Municipality and a former capital of the defunct Gazankulu Bantustan.
-The city of Giyani is divided into seven sections: Section A, Section D1, Section D2, Section E, Section F, Kremetart, and Giyani CBD.
-Risinga View and Church View are new residential areas in Giyani, but they fall under the local traditional leaders.
-The Giyani CBD is nicknamed Benstore, and this name is commonly used by residents of the region.
-Giyani is surrounded by a number of villages with rich Tsonga cultural activities, administered by the Greater Giyani Local Municipality.
+Giyani is a town in the north-eastern part of the province of Limpopo, South Africa, and serves as the main place in the Greater Giyani Local Municipality.

+The town is the administrative capital of the Mopani District Municipality and a former capital of the former Gazankulu Bantustan.
+Giyani town is divided into seven sections: Section A, Section D1, Section D2, Section E, Section F, Kremetart, and Giyani CBD.Giyani extends to 91 villages.